uchidashokudo/uchida/src/pages/blog/navbar.md

 Uchida will be closed until September 14th (Wed.).

-We apologize for the inconvenience and look forward to seeing you seen.
+We apologize for the inconvenience and look forward to seeing you soon.

 Thank you for your continued support.